-To access the Retirement Income Estimator, sign in to your account at mysunlife.ca/ubcfpp and then select my financial centre > Resource Centre > my money tools > Retirement Income Estimator.
+To access the Retirement Income Estimator, sign in to your account at mysunlife.ca/ubcfpp and then select Investments > Manage Plan > my plan > Tools > Retirement Income Estimator.

 Learn about each UBC retirement option by clicking on the links below.
 You may use all or part of your account balance for each of the following.

 You will find the applicable forms for each of the options by clicking into the options below.
 Members may use the Retiree Checklist to assist them with completing their application to commence a UBC Faculty Pension Plan VPLA, RRIF-Type or LIF-Type Payment option.

 - Defer Your Decision – Leaving Funds in the Plan

 - Purchase a UBC FPP Variable Payment Life Annuity (VPLA)

 - Receive UBC FPP RRIF-Type Payments – non locked-in funds only

 - Receive UBC FPP LIF-Type Payments – locked-in funds only